hetima/VSCodeStand/README.md

 - After creation, the `.code-workspace` file is opened in the editor.
 Press the "Open Workspace" button in the file to open it as a workspace.

 The generated file comes pre-filled with `vscode-stand.workspaceMainFolder` (used to resolve the memo save location) and `terminal.integrated.cwd` (to pin the terminal's initial working directory).

+### File Picker Sidebar

+Find and list workspace files by name.
+It only shows matches, making it more useful than the default Explorer search.

 ### Other Features